initialed85/dinosaur/README.md

 ## TODO

-- Containerise everything (right now it runs natively)
+- Finish containerising everything (sessions are containerised but servers aren't)
     - Probably Docker Compose w/ private networks (no internet access) to limit exploitability
 - Put an Nginx reverse proxy in front of it all
 - Ability to relate sessions together in a game